SESARLab/mfh-dl-performace-testing/thesis.md

 With stream ingestion, Apache Druid reads raw data from the data stream and makes segments queryable as soon as they are available.
 Apache Druid supports two methods of stream ingestion: read from an Apache Kafka [25] stream or an Amazon Kinesis [26] stream.

-With batch ingestion Apache Druid reads raw data from files in a one- time job; segments are queryable only when the ingestion job is completed.
-Apache Druid supports three methods of batch ingestion: native batch, which reads raw data in parallel using multiple worker threads; native batch simple, which reads raw data within a single thread; and Hadoop based, which reads raw data from HDFS and uses MapReduce jobs to compute the ingestion.
+With batch ingestion Apache Druid reads raw data from files in a one-time job; segments are queryable only when the ingestion job is completed.
+Apache Druid supports three methods of batch ingestion: native batch, which reads raw data in parallel using multiple worker threads; native batch simple, which reads raw data with a single thread; and Hadoop based, which reads raw data from HDFS and uses MapReduce jobs to compute the ingestion.

 <div style="page-break-after: always; visibility: hidden;"></div>

-### 1.5 Apache JMeter

-A super short introduction to Apache JMeter.

-<div style="page-break-after: always; visibility: hidden;"></div>

-## 2. Performance Testing and methodology
+## 4. Apache Hive and Apache Druid performance testing

 To evaluate the performance of Apache Hive and Apache Druid and to achieve a reproducible test, I followed five significant steps for each database: